 The DPH has established an advisory level for PFAS of 70 parts per trillion (ppt).
-While PFAS levels in drinking water are not currently regulated, and there is no requirement for utilities to test for PFAS or make results public, the RWA engaged in proactive testing of our source waters in 2019 and 2020 and found that any presence of PFAS is well below the current advisory level.
-While we detected low levels of PFAS, we are continuing to work with local health departments, state agencies and our own internal experts to investigate environmental and treatment strategies that will remove any PFAS from our high-quality water supply.
+While PFAS levels in drinking water are not currently regulated, and there is no requirement for utilities to test for PFAS or make results public, the RWA engaged in proactive testing of our source waters in 2019, 2020 and 2021 and found that any presence of PFAS is well below the current advisory level (please see chart below).
+While we detected some low levels of PFAS, we are continuing to work with local health departments, state agencies and our own internal experts to investigate environmental and treatment strategies that will remove any PFAS from our high-quality water supply.